Living on the west coast of Canada, I guess a lot my pictures are bound to have water featured in them.

 I’ve been taking pictures for many years now, purely for the love of it.
 And when I go outside, I find myself constantly looking at everything around me, including lighting, colours, shapes, repeating or asymmetrical patterns, shadows, and reflections.

-The challenge of course, is to take take a picture of something that’s been shot thousands of times before, but to find the right angle or lighting that makes it still interesting for the viewer.
+The challenge of course, is to take take a picture of something that’s been shot many times before, but to find the right angle or lighting that makes it still interesting for the viewer.

 I love automotive photography for picking up the fine details, and the way that light plays off of the shiny curved surfaces.